LEONARD COHEN - A TRIBUTE

 written by Perran Hahndiek and performed by Dave Starke

-(Venues opens 90 minutes before show for picnic)
+(Venue opens 90 minutes before show for drinks)

 Cohen – A Tribute is an exploration of the life and works of the late Leonard Cohen.
 It features his music and poetry interspersed with anecdotes from his life and other literary writings.
 You can expect early hits such as Suzanne and So long Maryanne, the haunting Famous Blue Raincoat and Who By Fire?, lighter works such as Tower of Song as well as pieces from his final album You Want It Darker?
 That was released just before his death.
 The text for the show was researched and written by Perran Hahndiek and is performed by Dave Starke.